• Skip to primary navigation

 Melissa

 If you love a classic Old Fashioned cocktail, it's time to shake things up a bit with this Smoked Rosemary Old Fashioned cocktail!
-No smoking gun or other special equipment is needed – and it just takes a few minutes to make!
+No special equipment is needed – and it just takes a few minutes to make!

 Print Recipe Pin Recipe